 DRH: Yeah.
 So I think one of the things that I observe as an American living inside of American society, who critiques a lot of the ways that the American mythology does not play out in individual people’s lives, as much as the mythology might promise.
 There’s the concept of the heroic individual and the bootstrap puller who succeeds, despite all odds.
-And kind of there’s focus on the exceptional individual which then transfers responsibility for the wellbeing of people from the cultural communitarian container to the individual, just being really bad-ass [laughs] essentially.
-That feeds into, or like feeds out of, or just like isn’t a loop with kind of the, I mean, even just like the mythology of the “chosen one.”
+And kind of this focus on the exceptional individual which then transfers responsibility for the wellbeing of people from the cultural communitarian container to the individual, just being really bad-ass [laughs] essentially.
+That feeds into, or like feeds out of, or just like is in a loop with kind of the, I mean, even just like the mythology of the “chosen one.”
 Which then in my talk, I point to the concept of predestination as an example of this, like one example of this that has had from my perception, significant influence.
 So this concept of predestination comes out of Protestant Calvinism and continues to be this idea that you can know whether you are chosen by God to be saved essentially, to be welcomed into heaven whenever you pass based on the evidence of your material circumstances.
 So, something that you can then extrapolate from that is like, if you’re born into really positive material circumstances, that’s evidence that you’re chosen by God to be amazing and to ascend to heaven eventually.
 So then if you’re born into really destitute circumstances, that’s proof that you are not chosen by God.
 Or if you’re born into destitute circumstances and no matter how hard you work, you can’t ever seem to catch a break.
 That’s also evidence that you’re not chosen by God.
-Or if you’re born into fortunate circumstances and you fall from those fortunate circumstances, like all of your money is lost or your entire family estate goes up in flames or something like that, sorry, not chosen.
+Or if you’re born into fortunate circumstances and you fall from those fortunate circumstances, like all of your money is lost or your entire family estate goes up in flames or something like that, it’s sorry, not chosen.
 I feel like that concept, that structure can then be really useful whenever we’re thinking in the present and how that idea has over time kind of historically become saturated into the secular culture of America.
 Calvinism ended up being really influential in the early days of the United States of America.
-You can even see it a bit in like Ben Franklin’s writings and the protestant work ethic and things like that.
+You can even see it a bit in Ben Franklin’s writings and the protestant work ethic and things like that.
 And whenever that is, oh–

-CB: So people may be taking for granted some concepts like that that have leached into society, even in a secular context, even if they’re not hard carrying like Calvinists in the early 21st century.
+CB: So people may be taking for granted some concepts like that that have leached into society, even in a secular context, even if they’re not card carrying like Calvinists in the early 21st century.

 DRH: Yes, exactly.
 You know, it’s something that influenced the drafting of early laws.
 It’s something that would have been prominent in the creation of civic charters and things like that, and policies around how debtors are treated and so on and so forth.
-So if that concept is just kind of part of the zeitgeists, but isn’t consciously known to be something that’s about like whether or not one is deserving within a particular religious structure, then it’s just like, okay, so my life sucks and it’s my fault. [laughs] This is something that I see then pervading things like the secret of just like, you’re just not trying hard enough that’s why you don’t have good things in your life.
+So if that concept is just kind of part of the zeitgeist, but isn’t consciously known to be something that’s about like whether or not one is deserving within a particular religious structure, then it’s just like, okay, so my life sucks and it’s my fault. [laughs] This is something that I see then pervading things like the secret of just like, you’re just not trying hard enough that’s why you don’t have good things in your life.
 It’s on you.
 Instead of having this perspective of, well, systemically speaking, our nation or our communities don’t prioritize caretaking these people in these ways for these reasons.
 It’s not because these people just like are inherently bad people, it’s actually because we have culturally not prioritized community care-taking.

 CB: Sure.
 So that’s an example of something they’re taking for granted and that’s something and one of the first steps of radical self-care would be acknowledging a layer of that that might exist in society, or maybe even in your own psyche on some unconscious level that could leach into your astrology.
 So you mentioned the secret, but even I could think of another example of astrologically, how people might interpret the Saturn return and how sometimes it’s framed as my partner, Leisa Schaim always complains because it’s always bothered her about how it’s often framed as if you do the work, then you’ll get the reward and that there’s some people that go into their Saturn return or come out of it better off for having learned something.
 But sometimes people encounter major loss or tragedy or something there, and that framing sometimes accidentally puts it on them as their fault, if something problematic or something tragic or negative happens to them when it might be completely outside of their control.

 DRH: Yeah, absolutely.
-I think that even reminds me of like going back to episode 19 with Ben of how, if you approach astrology, if you approach a natal chart as though it’s only about an individual psyche and an individual’s agency and an individual’s potential for evolution or whatever.
+I think that even reminds me of like going back to episode 19 with Ben Dykes of how, if you approach astrology, if you approach a natal chart as though it’s only about an individual psyche and an individual’s agency and an individual’s potential for evolution or whatever.
 If that’s your only orientation, and you’re also are not aware or paying attention to the exterior circumstances that someone might experience, then you’re cutting yourself off from being able to speak to someone’s entire experience in a way that is genuinely compassionate for that entire experience.
 That’s one of the advantages of traditional astrological orientations, which is acknowledging that the chart isn’t only about you, but it’s also about circumstances surrounding you and people that you will interact with in some way and factors that as much as you might want to control them, you can’t.
 It’s one of those weird things.
 Like for me, this feels like one of the Saturn lessons, honestly, which is that accepting where you don’t have control is one of the most liberating things you can do, because it gives you that much more space to then pay attention to what you do have some influence over instead of slamming your head against the brick wall of circumstances beyond your control.

 CB: Right.
 Definitely.
 Or focusing on lamenting that or focusing on feelings of undeservedness surrounding things that you can’t control, if that’s truly something that’s out of your power due to much broader things than are focused on you.